MP for Bangor Aberconwy

 Assistant Whip

-Claire Hughes is the Labour and Co-operative MP for Bangor Aberconwy, first elected in 2024.
-She currently serves in government as Assistant Whip and as Parliamentary Under-Secretary for Wales, both roles starting in September 2025.
-Earlier in her parliamentary career she sat on committees including the Welsh Affairs Committee and the Statutory Instruments committees.
+Claire Hughes is the Labour (Co-op) MP for Bangor Aberconwy, elected in 2024.
+She currently serves as Assistant Whip and Parliamentary Under-Secretary for Wales, and has previously held roles as a Government Whip and as a member of the Welsh Affairs and Statutory Instruments committees.

 Generated 21 February 2026